chhuang-one/sqxclib/doc/schema-builder-constant.md

 * Schema can handle both dynamic and constant column/table definitions.
 * If user modify constant column/table, program will copy column/table before modifying it.
 * Program will not free constant columns/tables from memory.
 It just doesn't use them.
-* If your SQL table is fixed and not changed in future, you can reduce more running time by using constant [SqType](SqType.md) to define table. see [SqColumn.md](SqColumn.md)
+* If your database table is fixed and not changed in future, you can reduce more running time by using constant [SqType](SqType.md) to define table. see [SqColumn.md](SqColumn.md)

 Define a C structured data type to map database table "users".